 Conclusion

-Microsoft fabric migration is one of the critical strategic cloud data services imperatives for CXOs to overcome the limitations of legacy data architectures.
+Microsoft Fabric migration is one of the critical strategic cloud data services imperatives for CXOs to overcome the limitations of legacy data architectures.
 The platform’s unified, AI-powered approach helps eliminate costly data silos and reduces manual effort, delivering significant ROI through enhanced speed, cost optimization, and resilience.

 FAQs